Central New York Groups and Organizations

 If Seekers choose to dedicate, as Dedicants they have the opportunity to Initiate after they have completed their year and a day.
 Initiated students may then continue their education through a 3-degree program of learning, after which they may hive off and birth a coven or pursue a path as member of the clergy, or both.

-Our tradition, Willow Hill Circle, currently consists of three covens and one outer grove.
+Our tradition, Willow Hill Circle, currently consists of two covens and one outer grove.

 - Willow Hill Grove – Outer Circle, Herkimer, NY

 - Coven of the Crow – Herkimer, NY – Lady Awen and Lord Teiwaz

 - Coven of the Falcon – Smyrna, NY – Lady Sky

 For more information about Willow Hill Circle, the grove or Coven of the Crow, please write Lady Awen and Lord Teiwaz at email@example.com